LabyKreative/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that prints all possible combinationsof two letters, except oo.
 A script that prints a number with two decimal places, followed by a new line.
 A script that converts a number from base 10 to base 16.
 A script that encodes and decodes text using the rot13 encryption wonder.
+A script that prints every other line from the input, starting with the first line.